 The purpose of the meeting with the chapter members who will be involved is to inform each person of their new role and title in addition to providing them with any material that will help them successfully fulfill each position including the position handbook.
 Ensure each chair reviews and understands all of this information as this will prepare the newly appointed committee chairs for their positions.
 Once each man understands his position, you should also work to set goals for each position.
 In order to properly set goals, it is important to setup individual meetings with each committee chair.
 These meetings should last no longer than thirty minutes, but it is important to hold these meetings in order to ensure the person holding the position is aligned with the goals of the chapter while giving him ownership of the position.

-The six undergraduate members hold the positions of athletics chairman, campus involvement chairman, community service chairman, public relations chairman, social chairman and special events chairman.
+The six undergraduate members hold the positions of alumni relations chairman, brotherhood chairman, fundraising chairman, historian, house manager (if applicable), and scholarship chairman.
 The one alumnus member holds the position of alumni operations advisor which is a member of the alumni advisory board.
 Brief job descriptions for each of these positions are listed below.
 Full page overviews of each position which can be given to each member of the internal cabinet can be found starting on page six of the internal vice president handbook.

 Alumni Relations Chairman – the primary organizer and overseer of the alumni relations program within the chapter that ultimately fosters alumni involvement.

-Brotherhood Chairman – the primary coordinator of events that are meant to build camaraderie and social interaction amongst chapter members.
+Brotherhood Chairman – the primary coordinator of events that are meant to build camaraderie and social interaction among chapter members.

 Fundraising Chairman – the primary organizer and overseer of the fundraising program that reduces the burden of the financial obligation of each member involved.

 Historian – the primary organizer and overseer of the chapter history.

 House Manager (if applicable) – the primary overseer of the chapter facilities.